Skip to content

 Axillary or inguinal frecklingPresent

-First-degree relativeWith confirmed diagnosis of NF1
+First-degree relativePerson with a confirmed diagnosis of NF1

-• CT/MRI: uniform enlargement of the optic nerve with downward kinking
+• CT/MRI: Uniform enlargement of the optic nerve with downward kinking

 • Always check for association with NF1

-• Calcification is rare
+• Calcification is rare.

 FindingDetails

-T1-weighted imagingShows low signal intensity
+T1-weighted imageShows low signal intensity

 Gd-DTPA contrast enhancementUniform enlargement with strong contrast enhancement